 Anal intercourse in and of itself can be quite painful, which may limit the pleasure one experiences or prevent one from engaging in the act altogether, with bleeding being another possible symptom.
-One may not have any issues with defecation, though intercourse is limited due to some of the above developing.
+One may not have any issues with defecation, though sex is limited due to the development of some of the previously mentioned anal fissure symptoms.
 Some clients even just comment on a persisting burning in a specific location.
 For some, it’s just the nagging, localized irritation and discomfort that limits their quality of life.

 How are anal fissures diagnosed?

 Most anal fissures can be diagnosed by a medical professional through visual inspection.
 While anoscopy is the preferred method, since it allows for a thorough evaluation, pain is the limiting factor and this exam may require the client to be placed under anesthesia or defer the evaluation until it has had sufficient time to heal.
 The key component is to differentiate between acute and chronic fissures, as this changes the initial treatment pathways.
 Chronic tearing is actually quite easy to ascertain because an old scar and extra tissue is usually present.

 That scarring leads to a bump in the region or a tag called a sentinel pile.
 This is the normal way in which scarring occurs in the region, due to the need to continue to defecate.
 If this is present, surgical treatment is warranted, since that new scarred tissue that is laid down is beyond weak.
 Take that weakness and add the pressures of defecating and anal play, and you can see the chronic tearing occurring.
 Lastly, sometimes on visual inspection, there are no issues that are found; however, through discussion, a client will say that once they engage anally, a tear is noted.